Different Stages of a Civil Suit : An Overview

 The Parliament consciously used two different expressions ‘incidental proceedings’ and ‘supplemental proceedings’ which would carry two different meanings.

-The incidental proceedings are in aid to the final proceedings.
-In other words an order passed in the incidental proceedings will have a direct bearing on the result of the suit.
-Such proceedings which are in aid of the final proceedings are different from the ‘supplemental proceedings’ which have nothing much to do with the suit’s end result.
+The incidental proceedings are in aid of the final proceedings.
+In other words, an order passed in the incidental proceedings will have a direct bearing on the result of the suit.
+Such proceedings which are in aid of the final proceedings are different from the supplemental proceedings which have nothing much to do with the outcome of the suit.

-The expression ‘supplementary proceeding’ on the other hand, would mean a separate proceeding in an original suit in which action is pending in a court and is called upon to exercise its jurisdiction in the interest of justice.
+The expression supplemental proceeding on the other hand, would mean a separate proceeding in an original suit in which action is pending in a court and is called upon to exercise its jurisdiction in the interest of justice.

 Supplemental proceedings

-To prevent defeating the ends of justice the court, when it is so stipulated, can take the following actions: –
+To prevent defeating the ends of justice the court, in appropriate cases, can take the following actions: –

 • The court can issue a warrant to arrest the defendant and to bring him before the court to explain the reasons for not giving security for his appearance.
 If he fails to comply with the direction the court can commit him to the civil prison